TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 #### Test Drive Your Terminal
 Open a terminal on your computer.
 - **Linux**: open the programs menu and search for "Terminal".
 You can also open the terminal by pressing `CTRL + ALT + T` on your keyboard.
-- **MacOS**: Open your Applications > Utilities folder and find "Terminal".
-You can also use Mac's Spotlight search to open Terminal.
-Press 'CMD + SPACE' to open Spotlight, and search for "Terminal" and press 'RETURN' to open it.
+- **macOS**: Open your Applications > Utilities folder and find "Terminal".
+You can also use Spotlight search to open Terminal.
+Press `CMD + SPACE` to open Spotlight, and search for "Terminal".
+Press `RETURN` to open it.

 Before we do anything, take a look at the following text:
 ```